thampe/angular-mage/README.md

 For convenience, there is also an angular module ``mage``, which requires all mage-modules.

-All ajax-Requests include an auth-token (tied to the user session) in the header, to make cross-site-scripting-attacks more difficult ;).
+All AJAX-Requests include an auth-token (tied to the user session) in the header, to make XSS-attacks more difficult.

-This software is not battle-tested (yet) and bugs are inclued for free.
+This software is not battle-tested (yet), so bugs are inclued for free.

 ## Build
-Use [gulp](http://gulpjs.com) to build and minify the javascript, if you feel the need to change something.
+Use [gulp](http://gulpjs.com) to build and minify the javascript, if you feel the need to change or fix something.
 Issues and Pull requests are appreciated.

 ## License
 See the [LICENSE](LICENSE) file for license info (it's the MIT license).